dvnguyen02/VGMGen/README.md

-# MIDI Music Generation Project
+# VGMGen

-This project aims to generate video game music using Recurrent Neural Networks (RNN).
-Currently, it includes tools for scraping MIDI files from VGMusic.com
+After learning about RNNs, LSTMs, and GRUs from DeepLearning.AI, I was inspired to start this project to deepen my understanding of these concepts.
+This project focuses on generating video game music using Recurrent Neural Networks (RNNs).
+Currently, it includes tools for scraping MIDI files from VGMusic.com to use as training data.

 ## Current Features